jeffThompson/PhysicalComputing/Week02_LEDs/Code/04-ExternalLED.md

 Find the longer leg of the LED and carefully insert it into the hole next to the pin labeled `D4`, near the end of the board opposite the USB connection.

 **GROUND**
 Insert the short end of the LED into any hole in the ground (`–`) row.
-Using a jumper wire, make a connection between the ground row and the `Gnd` pin on the board, near the USB connector.
-Be sure it looks like this picture before plugging your board back in!
+Using a jumper wire, make a connection between the ground row and the `Gnd` pin on the board, on the same side near the USB connector.

 ![](../Images/ExternalLED.jpg)